I bought a BC Roaster BC-3MD, double wall drum. It's still out about a month but at least I know it's on its way.

 I am excited about the possibilities and opportunities of gas and its effects on roast control and profiles.
 I have an electric drum now and I am not good enough to stay ahead of the development and having to anticipate how long it takes to heat up or cool off.
 I am pretty much guaranteed to waste 330 grams to get a profile for the next 330 grams.
 The problem is I only buy 1 pound of each coffee right now so that means 1 fair roast and 1 a little better.
 With gas, things should be much more controllable and (eventually) predictable.

-In perpetual pursuit of the Celestial Bean.
+In constant pursuit of the Celestial Bean.